robenkleene/thwomp/README.md

 - **OW**: When toggled on, **W** will automatically write again to the sample file
 - To recall a preset, click a box
 - To save a preset, shift-click a box
-- To delete a preset, option-click a box
+- To delete a preset, shift-option-click a box

 ## Per Oscillator Parameters